kyndryl-open-source/latencyninja/README.md

       -k, --reorder <reorder>                        Desired packet reordering in percentage (e.g., 2 for 2% or 0.9 for 0.9%)

 ## Examples
-To simulate 100ms latency, 1.3ms jitter, and 5% packet loss on the eth0 interface for traffic going to 192.168.1.10, run:

     ./latencyninja \
           --interface eth0 --dst_ip 192.168.100.123 --latency 5